RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 {cite}`BestPracticesForSciComp, 10MetricsForSciSoftware, 10SimpleRulesOnWritingCleanAndReliableSciSoft`.
 This ensures that all changes in the project pass the same checks and standards, and that the code is always tested in the same reproducible and transparent environment.
-While the Python ecosystem offers powerful code analysis and testing tools, assembling the right set of tools into a comprehensive automated pipeline is still a challenging task {cite}`StairwayToHeaven`, resulting in the prevalence of slow and ineffective testing methods in FOSS projects
+While the Python ecosystem offers powerful code analysis and testing tools like [Pytest](https://github.com/pytest-dev/pytest), assembling the right set of tools into a comprehensive automated pipeline is still a challenging task {cite}`StairwayToHeaven`, resulting in the prevalence of slow and ineffective testing methods in FOSS projects